ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ```

+# Bit Width Conversions

+A bit width conversion is when an integer value with one bit width is converted to a different bit width.
+For example `int16_t` to `int64_t`, or `uint64_t` to `uint32_t`.
+Converting between signed and unsigned is not considered a bit width conversion.
+Converting both to a different bit width and a different signedness is actually a two-step process where the value is first sign-converted and then bit width converted.

+If you mix values with different bit width then unsigned is more efficient because the conversion is a no-op [(62)](https://news.ycombinator.com/item?id=29767762).
+The value held by a CPU register is always 64-bit, a 16 or 32-bit value has zeros in the unused bits.
+(
+Is this always true, or can there be garbage data in the upper bits?
+)
+With signed values one must perform sign extension when going from a lower bit-width to a higher [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing#post19), using e.g. `movsxd`.

+On the other hand, with signed values the compiler may not need to do any conversion at all.
+In some cases it can transform the code to use the target type form the start [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing#post23).
+See _Advantages Of Signed_ > _More Opportunities For Compiler Optimizations_.

 # Things That Often Work

 This chapter is a summary of implementations that often work but still have cases we must guard for.